 While laser surgery is very accurate and perfect for providing treatment for certain types of conditions, some cases might require more perfection due to high risk, so traditional surgeries are more suitable.
 If you have a choice between the two types, try to measure the pros and cons of both methods and consult your doctor for recommendations before making a firm decision.

-Dr Jwalant S Mehta is a consultant spinal surgeon who is based in Birmingham at the Royal Orthopaedic Hospital and the Birmingham Children’s Hospital.
+Dr Jwalant S Mehta is a spinal surgeon London who is based in Birmingham at the Royal Orthopaedic Hospital and the Birmingham Children’s Hospital.
 His London spine unit consists of a team of professionals who are experienced in dealing with spinal deformities and surgeries.